Jaxon Smith-Njigba: Professional career

+2023 season

-He caught his first regular-season NFL pass week 1 against the Los Angeles Rams with a one-yard completion from Geno Smith.
-Smith-Njigba started his first game in week 7 of that year after starter DK Metcalf was sidelined due to a rib injury; during that game, he caught his first career touchdown pass on a 28-yard pass from Smith.
+He caught his first regular-season NFL pass Week 1 against the Los Angeles Rams with a one-yard completion from Geno Smith.
+Smith-Njigba started his first game in Week 7 of that year after starter DK Metcalf was sidelined due to a rib injury; during that game, he caught his first career touchdown pass on a 28-yard pass from Smith.
 On October 29, Smith-Njigba caught the game winning touchdown pass from Smith on screen pass against the Cleveland Browns.
 On December 18, Smith-Njigba caught the game winning touchdown pass from Drew Lock on Monday Night Football against the Philadelphia Eagles.
 As a rookie, he appeared in all 17 games and made three starts.
 He finished with 63 receptions for 628 receiving yards and four receiving touchdowns.

+2024 season

-In the 2024 season during the week 9 game against the Los Angeles Rams, Smith-Njigba recorded a career high game with seven catches for 180 yards and two touchdowns.
+In the 2024 season during the Week 9 game against the Los Angeles Rams, Smith-Njigba recorded a career high game with seven catches for 180 yards and two touchdowns.
 He finished the 2024 season with 100 receptions for 1,130 yards and six touchdowns.
 His 100 total receptions on the season tied Tyler Lockett for the franchise record.
 Smith-Njigba also made the Pro Bowl for the first time in his career.

+2025 season: Offensive Player of the Year and Super Bowl victory

 In the 2025 season, Smith-Njigba was named NFC Offensive Player Of The Month after recording 24 catches with 417 yards and three touchdowns in October.
+On November 23, 2025, Smith-Njigba broke the Seahawks single-season receiving yard record in a game against the Tennessee Titans, surpassing DK Metcalf’s previous mark of 1,303 yards.